newatoms/guides/be-a-developer/readme.md

 * [Technical Developer](https://github.com/newatoms/newatoms/blob/ready/internal/jobs/technical.md)
 * [Product Developer](https://github.com/newatoms/newatoms/blob/ready/internal/jobs/product.md)

-A team needs all 6 of these roles to be fully functional. *It is the role of each developer to make sure the entire team is capable of contributing to the role-specific field, not to do everything within its role by her or himself*.
-For example, as a Business Developer, it's your job to make sure that the **team** (not just the developer) can do business with the outside world in the most effective manner.
+Whoever has one of these roles is the representative of that field within that team.
+They are responsible for all the things that fall under their role.
+This doesn't mean they should only do what comes with their role, rather that they are responsible for that those things are and can be done.

+A team needs all 6 of these roles to be fully functional.

 ## What does this mean?

-Fulfilling one of the six roles is a way of looking at certain situations.
-A developer is never personally responsible for, nor obliged to fulfill, [achievables](../glossary/achievable.md) that "belong" to their developer role.
-The developer is tasked with thinking about and defending the territory that comes with the role.
+The roles give developers differing perspectives and ownership.
+This enables developers to focus on a certain aspect and specialise in that.
+A developer is never solely personally responsible for [achievables](../glossary/achievable.md) that "belong" to their developer role, the team is at a whole, however he is responsible for making sure his 'department' progresses as well as being a "thought leader" for the team on the topic.

 For example: if a client wants to add something to a produced article, the conclusions drawn from this request can be different depending on your perspective as a certain developer:
 * Was there anything wrong with the content?
 [Content Developer]
+* How do we make sure that know about these things beforehand in the future?
+[Product Developer]
 * How, if applicable, can the company structurally integrate this feedback into the production process?
 [Operations Developer]
 * What effect will ignoring the request have on the relationship with the costumer?
 [Business Developer]
 * How can we optimise the experience of giving feedback?
 [Experience Developer]